 Don’t blame the media.
 It's consumers who buy the fan magazines and flock to the television shows like Celebrity Appearance or Keeping up with the Kardashians that should get the credit, or the blame, for our obsession with celebrities.
 Even business tycoons are getting their share of publicity.
 It’s surprising how many corporate CEO’s are getting to be as famous as their companies.

 The founder of a company benefits from celebrity worship in two ways:

 (1) Everyone wants to know something about the person who runs a company.
 (2) Everyone assumes the products and services of that company reflect the values of the founder.

 When you are both, as Steve Jobs was, the PR potential is doubled.
 Celebrity worship is a relatively new development; founder worship is not.
 Legitimacy is especially important in industries that sell “invisible” products.
 What do you get when you buy a life insurance policy?
 You might spend thousands of pounds and have nothing to show for your money except a pile of paper.
-The legitimacy and financial stability of the insurance company is an important aspect of your purchase.
+The legitimacy and financial stability of the insurance company are important aspects of your purchase.

 The name “Yuengling,” an anglicized version of the German term for “young man” is a weak brand name.
 And unfortunately, the name doesn’t sound German.
-Nor in English does to connote much of anything or sounds nice.
+Nor in English does it connote much of anything or sound nice.
 The verbal nail “America’s oldest brewery” has potential, but the brand would need a strong visual hammer to realise that potential.